router-protocol/router-chain-docs/docs/crosstalk/different-types-of-requests/evm_guides/multiple-calls-with-ack.md

 <details>
 <summary><b>Step 2) Handle the Cross-chain Request in your Destination Contract</b></summary>

 Once the cross-chain request is received on the destination chain, we need a mechanism to handle it.
 That's where **`handleRequestFromSource`** function comes into play.
-Router's Gateway contract on the destination chain will pass the payload along with the source chain details to the destination chain contract by calling this function.
+Router's Gateway contract on the destination chain will pass the payload along with the source chain details to the respective destination chain contract by calling this function.

 ```javascript
 function handleRequestFromSource(